2016 IUCr Crystal growing competition for schoolchildren

 Criteria for evaluation

 A panel of judges will evaluate the entries.
-The following criteria will be used: creativity, aesthetic value, description of working plan and experimental work, clarity of explanations and scientific background.
+The following six criteria will be used: creativity, aesthetic value, description of working plan and experimental work, clarity of explanations, scientific background, and safety.